Value-added tax (VAT)

 Legal entities producing or importing excise-able goods (e.g. cigarettes, jewellery, petrol, alcohol drinks) are subject to excise tax.
 Rates vary from 5% to 70%, depending on the type of goods produced/imported.
 The taxable base is determined as the value of produced/imported goods, excluding VAT.
 Excise tax is reported monthly.

 Newly opened enterprises are exempt from property tax for a period of two years from their date of registration, unless such enterprises have been created on the basis of production facilities or assets of existing enterprises.
-There is also a rate reduction benefit available to companies engaged in production and export of goods (work, services).

 Property tax is reported annually.